 What is PGA Golf Management?

-The state-of-the-art clubhouse at the Lonnie Poole Golf Course located on-campus includes classrooms and working laboratories for our students, including a golf club repair room, swing analysis equipment and golf simulators.
-Our golf course is one of only two university Audubon-certified golf courses, highlighting NC State’s commitment to sustainability and environmental education.
-In addition to the Lonnie Poole Golf Course, students have access to 11 other golf courses in the local area.
-They play in weekly nine-hole tournaments and four major events per semester to improve their skills.
+The state-of-the-art clubhouse at the Lonnie Poole Golf Course located on-campus includes classrooms and working laboratories for our students.
+Our golf course includes a golf club repair room, swing analysis equipment and golf simulators.
+It is one of only two university Audubon-certified golf courses, highlighting NC State’s commitment to sustainability and environmental education.
+In addition to the Lonnie Poole Golf Course, students can access up to 15 other local golf courses.
+Our students play in weekly nine-hole tournaments and up to three major events per semester to improve their skills.

 PGA Golf Management Curriculum